vaultit/qvarn-mr/README.rst

 Firs of all, you have to define map/reduce handlers.
 You can read more about how to define map/reduce handlers in the `How to define map/reduce handlers`_ section.
-Here is a simple example:
+Here is just a simple example:

 .. code-block:: python